Old Chapel Hill Cemetery: History

 There are many different styles of grave markers represented in the cemetery.
 Many of the early family plots are marked by monuments and obelisks with smaller tablets marking individual graves.
 There are also uninscribed fieldstones, headstones, ledgers, boxtombs, and tomb-tables in the newer sections.
 Marble and granite were used most frequently, but stone and concrete can also be found.

-The Old Chapel Hill Cemetery is not just a resting place for the deceased.
-It remains an integral part of campus life.
-For many students, the quiet, secluded setting is an ideal place to relax or study.
+The Old Chapel Hill Cemetery remains an integral part of campus life.
+Students can be found relaxing or studying in the cemetery grounds.
 Diverse species of trees, such as oaks, hickories, gums, cedars, maples, and pines, create a cover of shade in the cemetery.
 There are also shrubs, like boxwoods, azaleas, nandinas, and crape myrtles, around many of the plots.
 During the spring, dogwood trees, azaleas and wisteria make the cemetery one of the most beautiful spots on campus.
 Some of the individual gravestones are covered by English ivy and vinca.
 A gazebo has been built between Section B and Section 1 and provides a convenient place to sit.

 Vandalism has been a major problem in the cemetery.
 Whether the culprits are just careless or actually meaning to cause damage, the cemetery has had many tombstones ruined throughout the years.
-Five 19th century headstones were tipped over and smashed the day before Charles Kuralt was buried in the cemetery.
+Five 19th-century headstones were tipped over and smashed the day before Charles Kuralt was buried in the cemetery.
 On November 27, 1974, 40 to 50 monuments were broken and pushed off their bases.
 In 1985, football fans eager to get to a seat damaged stones.

 Distinguished persons buried in the cemetery include legendary North Carolina basketball coach Dean Smith; band leader Kay Kyser and his wife, singer Georgia Carroll; playwright Paul Green; novelists Alice Adams and Max Steele; university presidents Frank Porter Graham, Robert Burton House, and William Friday; and CBS newsman Charles Kuralt.

 In 2005, the Memorial Grove portion was established to allow space for the spreading of ashes of cremated persons.
 Names of those whose ashes have been spread in the grove are inscribed upon the Wall of Remembrance.
 To date, the names of fifteen persons are inscribed on the wall.
 Some of these persons had been cremated before the opening of the grove.
 It is assumed that their ashes were originally retained in the care of loved ones.